Table of Contents

 How To Appeal a Denial in Alabama

 Alabama is similar to other states with its low initial approval rate.
-Most applicants will have to go through the appeals process if they want to get their application approved.
-Each step of the process must be completed within 60 days of the preceding denial, and you cannot skip steps.
+As a result, most applicants will have to go through the appeals process to get their applications approved.
+Each step of the process must be completed within 60 days of the initial denial, and you cannot skip the steps.

-Step 1: Reconsideration - The first step an applicant should take is to request reconsideration.
-Your application will be reviewed by a new representative who was not involved in your initial denial to see if an error was made.
+Step 1: Reconsideration – An applicant’s first step is to request reconsideration.
+Your application will be reviewed by a new representative not involved in your initial denial to see if an error was made.
 Approximately 14% of claims are approved at this stage.

-This process can take more than a year and you’ll likely be asked to bring additional documentation to support your case.
-Many people choose to consult with an attorney versed in disability law at this stage.
+This process can take more than a year, and you’ll likely be asked to bring additional documentation to support your case.
+Many people consult with an attorney versed in disability law at this stage.
 Around 56% of cases are approved at this level.

-Level 4: Federal Court – If all three previous levels of appeal were unsuccessful, you will have to file a lawsuit at a district federal court in Alabama.
+Level 4: Federal Court – If all three previous levels of appeal were unsuccessful, you would have to file a lawsuit at a federal district court in Alabama.
 There are three federal courts in the Northern, Southern, and Central Alabama regions.
 If you have not yet retained a lawyer for legal service, you will need to for federal court.

 More Alabama Benefits

-Supplemental Security Income (SSI) is another federal insurance program for those with lower incomes.
+Supplemental Security Income (SSI) is another federal insurance program for lower-income people.
 SSI benefits are available to those with disabilities and seniors over 65.
-Applicants must meet low income requirements.
+Applicants must meet low-income requirements.

 The income requirements for SSI are similar to Alabama Medicaid – many who qualify for one program will qualify for the other.
-Medicaid provides a health insurance benefit to low income Alabamians of all ages.
-Some individuals will have to pay a small co-pay for services, but these copay requirements are often waived.
+Medicaid provides health insurance benefits to low-income Alabamians of all ages.
+Some individuals will have to pay a small copay for services, but these copay requirements are often waived.

 Financial service is also available through Alabama Unemployment benefits.
-This program provides temporary financial help to those who can’t work or whose hours have been dramatically reduced through no fault of their own.
+This program provides temporary financial help to those who can’t work or whose hours have been dramatically reduced through no fault.
 The program has a maximum weekly payout of $275 for up to 20 weeks.